Glossary

 Federal Student Aid Information Center

 The government agency to contact with general questions about the federal financial aid application process.
-Some of the services provided by counselors at this number (1-800-433-3243) include assistance with completing the FAFSA, explanation of the SAR and how to make corrections, and assessment of the status of FAFSA and SAR processing.
+Counselors at this number (1-800-433-3243) provide assistance with creating an FSA ID and completing or correcting the FAFSA.

 Financial Aid

-The general term that describes financial assistance offered to a student to help reduce the cost of postsecondary education.
-Programs can include scholarships, grants, loans or work programs, and are funded by federal, state, and private sources.
+The general term that describes financial assistance offered to a student to help reduce the cost of attending college.
+Assistance can be in the form of gift aid (scholarships and grants), loans or work programs, and is funded by federal, state, institutional and private sources.
 They are meant to supplement what the student (and parents, if dependent, or spouse, if married) is expected to contribute toward educational expenses.

 Financial Need